OutSystems/AzureARMTemplates/README.md

 **Notes:**

 - All templates assume that you already have a VNET created.
-Before using this templates, create a Virtual Network first.
+You must create a Virtual Network before using this templates.

 - Only Microsoft SQL Server and Azure SQL with database authentication is available.